 If cannabis plants are not separated male and female to cultivate marijuana, then CBD is the most prevalent cannabinoid.
 This means most of the CBG-A became CBD-A. CBD interacts mainly with the CB2 receptors in the digestive system and body tissue.
 You have CB1 receptors in your skin, which is why topicals work, and CB2 receptors throughout muscle, tissue, and intestines.

-CBD is known to provide pain relief and muscle recovery, and to help regulate systems relating to sleep, appetite, and mood.
+CBD could promote pain relief and muscle recovery, and to help regulate systems relating to sleep, appetite, and mood.
 However, because CBD cannot fit into CB1 receptors due to the molecule shape, it is not psychoactive.

 THC – Psychoactive Cannabinoid